seshadrilab/tutorials/flow_analysis_COMPASS/README.md

 This tutorial contains a basic workflow for analyzing flow cytometry data using COMPASS.
 COMPASS is a statistical framework that allows for unbiased analysis of antigen-specific T-cell subsets.
 COMPASS uses a Bayesian hierarchial framework to model all obeserved cell-subsets and select the most likely to be antigen-specific while regularizing the small cell counts that often arise in multi-parameter space.
 The model gives a posterior probability of specificity for each cell-subset and each sample, which can be used to profile a subject's immune response to external stimuli (e.g., infection or vaccination).

 For this tutorial, we will be analyzing a batch of intracellular cytokine staining (ICS) data from a convalescent cohort of COVID-19 subjects who were either hospitalized or not hospitalized.
-See the accompanying paper published in JCI Insight on Feb 23, 2021:
+Please see the accompanying paper published in JCI Insight on Feb 23, 2021:
 * [Comorbid illnesses are associated with altered adaptive immune responses to SARS-CoV-2](https://pubmed.ncbi.nlm.nih.gov/33621211/)

 For more information about COMPASS, please refer to the original manuscript and documentation: